by Lucas Aresin

 The southern-most 494m long bridge of Budapest is also the youngest.
 It looks quite urban-cool and much less classical.
 Built in 1995, the bridge is not held up by chains and piers, however, strange red pillars still rise from the bridge as if they were holding something.
 They in fact do exist as unique lighting systems, which spread light evenly across the roads.

 Still commonly called Lágymányosi bridge, on its Pest side, you can find two pieces of modern architecture: the Palace of the Arts (that hosts the Ludwig Museum) and the new National Theatre with a super-cool ship design.
-Nearby lies the biggest open air club, Budapest Park and the beach bar Valyo.
+Nearby lies the biggest open air club, Budapest Park.
 The Buda side awaits you with the still calm Kopaszi dam where you can unwind by the shore and see some nice street art on the pillar of the bridge.

 B Side Tours